1st “Baby Box” installed in Arkansas

 BENTON, Ark.
-(KARK) — Safe havens for unwanted newborns are expanding in the Natural State.
+(KNWA) — Safe havens for unwanted newborns are expanding in the Natural State.

 The Benton Fire Department is installing the state’s first “Safe Haven Baby Box.”
 This allows a parent to anonymously drop off unwanted newborns into the climate-controlled box.